 Clinical features of lymphoedema include:

 The inguinal lymphatics may have been damaged or occluded by filariasis, lymph node dissection, radiation therapy, or obesity.
 Infectious signs and symptoms are absent.

 Lymphoedema is associated with a risk of cutaneous infection, including cellulitis, due to impaired lymphatic drainage.

 Eosinophilic cellulitis, or Wells syndrome, is characterised by recurrent itchy or painful plaques of unknown cause in which prominent eosinophils are found on skin biopsy.
 A minority of patients with eosinophilic cellulitis may experience malaise and fevers but multiple lesions and the recurring history should distinguish it from cellulitis.
-Plaques are usually bright red at first, then fade over four to eight weeks, leaving green, grey or brown patches.
+Plaques are usually bright red at first, then fade over 4–8 weeks, leaving green, grey, or brown patches.

 Vasculitis can be accompanied by ulceration, blistering and mild systemic symptoms such as fever and malaise.
 Multiple and non-blanching lesions distinguish it from cellulitis.
 Biopsy will usually show leukocytoclastic vasculitis.

 Capillaritis may be unilateral or bilateral, acute, chronic or recurrent.
 It favours the lower legs.
 It is characterised by 'cayenne-pepper' petechiae, but these may resemble cellulitis when confluent and accompanied by erythematous patches and oedema.
 The leg is cool and there are no systemic symptoms.

 See the DermNet NZ bookstore.